SUMMARY

 Location : Delhi

 Namaste!
 Welcome to India.
-Begin your adventure in the one of the oldest and most interesting cities in the world, Delhi.
-There will be a welcome meeting today at 1 pm – you can arrive any time before, as there are no activities planned.
-After a chance to meet the rest of the families and buy some lunch, take a guided sightseeing tour to explore the contrasts of Old and New Delhi.
-In the narrow streets, everything competes for space – squeeze through the Old City’s fortified walls on the way to Jama Masjid.
-Dominating the city’s skyline, this mosque is a social hub as much as a place of worship, and a fascinating insight into Delhi’s way of life.
-If you’d like, why not catch a rickshaw through the throbbing streets, packed with buses, trucks, people and cows, on the way to the brilliantly coloured Red Fort.
-Then, leave the crowds behind and breathe a little easier in contrasting New Delhi – broad, tree-lined avenues, and former monuments to British power.
-Visit the main sights – Parliament House, President House, and India Gate, before returning to the hotel.
+Your adventure begins in the one of the oldest cities in the world and India’s capital – Delhi.
+You and the family will have a welcome meeting today at 1 pm to meet your local leader and fellow families.
+After, head out on a guided sightseeing tour to explore the contrasts of Old and New Delhi.
+Squeeze through the Old City’s fortified walls on the way to Jama Masjid – dominating the city’s skyline, this mosque is a social hub as much as a place of worship.
+If you’d like, why not catch a rickshaw to the brilliantly coloured Red Fort.
+Then, leave the crowds behind and breathe a little easier in contrasting New Delhi.
+Visit the main sights – Parliament House, President House and India Gate, before returning to the hotel.

 Day :2